Metternich Stela: Mythology

 Set was content thinking he would become the pharaoh of the living, but what he didn't know was that Isis was pregnant with Osiris's child.
 He would become pharaoh of the living because of his birthright.
 After Isis gave birth to Horus, it was thought that he would become the new pharaoh of the living, but once Set found out he became very angry.

 At this point the actual spell starts on the Magical Stela.
 Set had the child poisoned by a scorpion, which is often associated with the serpent demon, Apophis.
 Isis was outraged with grief at the death of her child.
 She called out to Ra and asked him for his aid.
 He sent Thoth who restored the child to life.
-From that point Ra would act as an advocate to Horus, just as his father Osiris would've done if alive.
+From that point Ra would act as an advocate to Horus, just as his father Osiris would have done if alive.

 Horus lived but later fought Set to see who would become the pharaoh of the living.
 During the fight Set ripped out Horus's eye and won the battle.
 This is where the symbol 'the Eye of Horus' is from.
 Set then became the pharaoh of the living once again.

 Isis could not stand by and let this happen because her son was the rightful ruler.
 She went into the underworld disguised and sought out Set.
 She told him how an evil man took something from her son that was rightfully his.
 Set ordered to have this corrected, not knowing who she was referring to.
 Isis revealed herself to Set and he tried to recant, but Ra witnessed the event and made Horus the pharaoh of the living.

 The majority of the stela relates to how Horus was poisoned and cured.
 The ancient Egyptians would also use this cure for their own people who suffered from poisons.
 The sick would have the spirit of Horus within them and they would be cured just as Horus was.
 (Egyptian Art) The stories inscribed on this stela, especially the one regarding Isis and Horus are the most comprehensive found on any monument.